Libertas

 Libertas (Latin for 'liberty' or 'freedom', [liːˈbɛrt̪aːs̠]) is the Roman goddess and personification of liberty.
-She became a politicised figure in the Late Republic, featured on coins supporting the populares faction, and later those of the assassins of Julius Caesar.
-Nonetheless, she sometimes appears on coins from the imperial period, such as Galba's "Freedom of the People" coins during his short reign after the death of Nero.
-She is usually portrayed with two accoutrements: the rod and the soft pileus, which she holds out, rather than wears.
+She became a politicised figure in the late republic.
+She sometimes also appeared on coins from the imperial period, such as Galba's "Freedom of the People" coins during his short reign after the death of Nero.
+She is usually portrayed with two accoutrements: the spear; and pileus, a cap commonly worn by freed slaves, which she holds out in her right hand rather than wears on her head.

 The Greek equivalent of the goddess Libertas is Eleutheria, the personification of liberty.
 There are many post-classical depictions of liberty as a person which often retain some of the iconography of the Roman goddess.

 Etymology

-The name Lībertās ('freedom') is a derivation from Latin Līber ('free'), stemming from Proto-Italic *leuþero, and ultimately from Proto-Indo-European *h₁leudʰero ('belonging to the people', hence 'free').
+The noun lībertās 'freedom', on which the name of the deity is based, is a derivation from Latin līber 'free', stemming from Proto-Italic *leuþero-, and ultimately from Proto-Indo-European *h₁leudʰero- 'belonging to the people', hence 'free'.

 Attributes

-Libertas was associated with the pileus, commonly worn by the freed slave:
+Libertas was associated with the pileus, a cap commonly worn by freed slaves:

 Libertas was also recognized in ancient Rome by the rod (vindicta or festuca), used ceremonially in the act of Manumissio vindicta, Latin for 'freedom by the rod' (emphasis added):